neagrita/assign/README.md

 ## Overview

-This project implements an end-to-end anomaly detection system that processes web traffic data, extracts features, trains an Isolation Forest model, and provides prediction capabilities for identifying anomalous events.
+This project processes web traffic data, performs feature engineering, and applies an Isolation Forest model for unsupervised anomaly detection.
+It includes data transformation, model training, and prediction with reporting of anomaly scores and key insights.

 ## Setting up and running locally